Updated 13 September 2022.

 Of course, you don’t have to remove ACMs.
 If they are in good condition and are not in an environment where they risk being damaged, they can be maintained and monitored.
 Essentially an “aint broke, don’t fix it” scenario.

 However, on the flip side of that, an AIB board in a location that a toddler can repeatedly bash toys into, is not a safe environment for this to be left and managed.
 Our recommendation in this instance would be removal.

 And in case you're interested...

 In June 2019, after 30 years, we sold our HSE licensed company, which has helped us achieve a better work/life balance.
-Our experience is invaluable when planning work and our advice will always be what is best for your particular circumstances.
+As specialists based in Kent, our experience is invaluable when planning work and our advice will always be what is best for your particular circumstances.

 For information on why it was time to sell, please follow this link, 'Asbestos management - is there a conflict of interest?'.

 This blog has explained why, when a product is a licensed ACM and notifiable to the HSE, it is a legal requirement to appoint an HSE licensed contractor.
 It also covers when it is not necessary to do so - when the product is not considered notifiable and is classed as a non-licensed product.

 If you’re thinking you may need some help and guidance, don't hesitate to get in touch via our Enquiry form or call us on 01634 232221 and let us help you keep everyone safe.